 Anytime my cat has a hairball, I definitely pick it up with a paper towel and look at its contents—it should be clumped hair (in the color of your cat's fur), some food, and maybe even some kitty grass.
 Be sure your cat is not ingesting items around the house or vomiting bile or blood!

-I cannot say enough about (I like the lavender sent/spray bottle) for pet accidents.
+I cannot say enough about Nature's Miracle (I like the lavender scent/spray bottle) for pet accidents.
 It's great for all kinds of stains but especially useful on carpets and upholstery (always read the back label!).
 Apply it to the accident site, wait 5 minutes, and dab it up—don't let your pets approach it until you dab it up.
 The smell is pleasant for us but likely offensive to your pets, so they should leave the site alone.
-Nature's Miracle

 The Best Thing You Can Do to Help Your Cat

 When it comes to preventing hairballs in cats, the best thing you can do is brush your cat regularly and take them to the vet for a full checkup.
 Your veterinarian will always advise you in the right direction and rule out any underlying medical issues.
 This is the right thing to do.